Young Mr. Lincoln

 Is it any good?

-In 1939, John Ford was already a master; he had already won the first of his four Best Director Oscars and turned out the great Stagecoach the same year as this movie.
-His YOUNG MR. LINCOLN is a perfect, smooth combination of all of Ford's favorite themes; he seamlessly works in patriotism, myth, broad humor, dancing, and a love of history, as well as his unerring, poetic visual sense.
+In 1939, John Ford was already a master and had won the first of his four Best Director Oscars; this film is a perfect, smooth combination of all of Ford's favorite themes.
+He seamlessly works in patriotism, myth, broad humor, dancing, and a love of history, as well as his unerring, poetic visual sense.
 Just witness the scene in which Lincoln (a terrific Henry Fonda, wearing a prosthetic nose and chin) arrives at the scene of the crime.
 He's framed from the back, a still, solid, black silhouette in the center of the commotion.

 All of these moments of humor, beauty, sadness, and suspense, are perfectly smoothed and balanced into one streamlined experience; everything belongs (even the fictional and non-fictional fits together).
 It would have been easy to treat Lincoln with too much reverence, but Ford and screenwriter Lamar Trotti find a middle place for him, comfortable dealing with the uneducated and simple folks as well as those in positions of power.
 He comes across as a complex and appealingly human character, suffering regular pains and making regular decisions.